AngangGuo/COMP-2913/deliverables.md

 1. After adding an item, the text input must be emptied automatically.

-1. Each list item must display a checkbox, and the task that the user wrote.
+1. Each list item must display the shopping item name and a button labeled "delete".

-1. When checking off the checkbox, the list item should be removed from the list.
+1. When clicking on the delete button, the list item should be removed from the list.

 1. Ensure that you make use of Components intelligently.
 Think about what should be extracted into a separate component, and do so.